tristanrussell/DoD/Readme.txt

           then you will lose the game.

-(NOTE: ALL inputs will count as actions, whether valid or not, and will end your turn, input is not case sensitive but you WILL be penalised for misspelling a command or entering an invalid command.
+(NOTE: ALL inputs will count as actions, whether valid or not, and will end your turn, input is not case sensitive but you WILL miss your go for misspelling a command or entering an invalid command.
 Also, valid inputs will use a turn whether they succeed or not.)

 After you have finished your turn, Lord Michael will take his turn.
 Lord Michael takes turns just